azurecitadel/azurecitadel.github.io/workshops/terraform/lab5.md

 ## Advanced service principal configuration

-If you are creating resource groups (and standard resources within them) then a Terraform service principal with the standard Contributor role assigned at the subscription level is the most common configuration.
+If you are creating resource groups (and standard resources within them) then a Terraform service principal with the standard Contributor role assigned at the subscription level is the most common configuration you will see.
+Consider this the default.

-However if you are doing any of the following then your service principal will require additional configuration:

-1. Creating and deleting service principals
-1. Creating and deleting RBAC roles
-1. Assigning and un-assigning roles to scopes
-1. Creating and deleting policy definitions
-1. Assigning and un-assigning policy definitions

-In lab 8 we will be doing some of the above as the Azure Kubernetes Service (AKS) requires a service principal.

-You may see example where the service principal is created manually.
-The service principal's client id and password are then passed in as variables.
+You will often see examples of Terraform resource types where the service principal is created manually.
+The serviceA principal's client id and password are then passed in as variables.
 This does not need special permissions but is less automated.

-If you want the creation of the AKS service principal automated within Terraform (i.e. within a CI/CD pipeline) then the additional configuration is required.
+This section deals with the additional configuration required to enhance your Terraform service principal's abilities and widen the provider types it can apply and destroy.

 You will need to be at the Owner or equivalent level to complete this section.

+If you have no need of advanced service principal configuration then you may skip ahead to the [challenge answers](#challenge-answers).

-### Create a custom role
+## Creating a custom Terraform role

+If you are doing any of the following then your service principal will require a custom RBAC role and assignment:

+* Creating RBAC roles and assigning against scopes
+    * azurerm_role_assignment
+    * azurerm_role_definition
+    * azurerm_user_assigned_identity
+* Creating and assigning policy definitions and initiatives
+    * azurerm_policy_assignment
+    * azurerm_policy_definition

 The definition of the in-built [Contributor role](https://docs.microsoft.com/en-us/azure/role-based-access-control/built-in-roles#contributor) has a number of NotActions, such as Microsoft.Authorization/*/Write.